Sales Strategy

 Solution Alignment (10 minutes): Position Your Offering

-The Transition: "Based on what you've shared, it sounds like [summarize their top 3 pain points].
-Did I get that right?"
+The transition: "Based on what you've shared, it sounds like the core challenges are [summarize their top 2-3 pain points in their own words].
+Did I capture that accurately?"

 Wait for confirmation, then: "We've worked with [similar companies/situations] facing [similar challenges].
-Here's how we've helped them..."
+Here's what we've seen work..."

 1. Relevant Example

-Brief case study showing results for similar company/situation
+A brief case study showing results for a similar company or situation

-High-level approach to addressing their specific pain points
+High-level overview of how you'd address their specific pain points

-Keep It High-Level: Don't dive into features.
+Keep it high-level.
+Don't dive into features.
 Focus on outcomes and transformation.
-Save detailed demos for the next call after they're excited about results.
+Save detailed demos for the next call after they're engaged with the results.

-"So based on our conversation, it sounds like there's potential for us to help with [specific pain points].
-Here's what I recommend for next steps:
+"Based on our conversation, it sounds like there's potential for us to help with [specific pain points].
+Here's what I'd recommend for next steps:

 1. 1.
 I'll send you [specific resource/case study] relevant to [their situation]

 2. 2.
-Let's schedule a [demo/strategy session/detailed walkthrough] where I'll show you exactly how we'd approach [their challenge]
+Let's schedule a [demo/strategy session/detailed walkthrough] where I can show you exactly how we'd approach [their challenge]

 3. 3.
-We'll also loop in [other stakeholder they mentioned] so everyone's aligned
+We should loop in [other stakeholder they mentioned] so everyone's aligned

 Does that make sense?
-What does your calendar look like for [specific timeframe]?"
+What does your calendar look like [specific timeframe]?"

-Book the Next Meeting Before Hanging Up: "Let me pull up my calendar...
+Always book the next meeting before ending the call: "Let me pull up my calendar...
 I have [Day] at [Time] or [Day] at [Time].
-Which works better for you?"
+Which works better?"

 Subject: Great talking about [their company]'s [specific challenge]